 The access point/bridge supports the 802.11b/g standard, providing 54-Mbps data rates with a proven, secure technology.
-Cisco makes the maintenance and installation of the access point/bridge easy by integrating it with your wired network using the Cisco SWAN solution.
-Based on the Cisco IOS operating system, the access point/bridge includes advanced features such as Fast Secure Roaming, QoS, and VLANs.
+Cisco makes the maintenance and installation of the access point/bridge easy by integrating it with your wired network using the Cisco unified wireless network solution.
+Based on Cisco IOS, the access point/bridge includes advanced features such as Fast Secure Roaming, QoS, and VLANs.